abdullahkhilji/Unix-Cheatsheet/README.md

 ### If Ony Server and Port Given

-Example especially for NIT Silchar LAN User's, thanks to CCC :D
+Example especially for NIT Silchar LAN User's, thanks to CCC :D If you feel the process is too lengthy, I would better recommend to use Ubuntu 16.04 the most stable Ubuntu Release ever Will be happy if someone proves me wrong here :)

 SERVER: 172.16.199.20
 PORT: 8080